tranleanh/haze-synthesis/README.md

-# Synthesize Hazy/Foggy Image using Monodepth and Atmospheric Scattering Model
+# Hazy Image Synthesis based on Monodepth and Atmospheric Scattering Model

 This project is to synthesize hazy/foggy image using Monodepth and atmospheric scattering model.